 Biogen Inc. (BIIB) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had lost 4.06% over the past month, lagging the Medical sector's loss of 0.76% and the S&P 500's loss of 2.43% in that time.
+Prior to today's trading, shares of the company had lost 10.82% over the past month.
+This has lagged the Medical sector's loss of 3.51% and the S&P 500's loss of 6.57% in that time.

 Investors will be hoping for strength from Biogen Inc. as it approaches its next earnings release.
-On that day, Biogen Inc. is projected to report earnings of $4.41 per share, which would represent a year-over-year decline of 17.42%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.52 billion, down 6.41% from the prior-year quarter.
+The company is expected to report EPS of $4.42, down 17.23% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.52 billion, down 6.4% from the prior-year quarter.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 18.71% lower.
-Biogen Inc. is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.07% higher.
+Biogen Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Biogen Inc. has a Forward P/E ratio of 13.09 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 19.81.
+Digging into valuation, Biogen Inc. currently has a Forward P/E ratio of 12.64.
+For comparison, its industry has an average Forward P/E of 20.42, which means Biogen Inc. is trading at a discount to the group.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 158, which puts it in the bottom 38% of all 250+ industries.
+This group has a Zacks Industry Rank of 157, putting it in the bottom 39% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.